apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 `Async[Throwing]Channel`.

-This section proposes a new type called `MultiProducerSingleConsumerAsyncChannel` that implement all of the above-mentioned behaviors.
+This section proposes a new type called `MultiProducerSingleConsumerAsyncChannel` that implements all of the above-mentioned behaviors.
 Importantly, this proposed solution is taking advantage of `~Copyable` types to model the multi-producer-single-consumer behavior.
-While the current `AsyncSequence` protocols are not supporting `~Copyable` types we provide a way to convert the proposed channel to an asynchronous sequence.
+While the current `AsyncSequence` protocols are not supporting `~Copyable` types, we provide a way to convert the proposed channel to an asynchronous sequence.
 This leaves us room to support any potential future asynchronous streaming protocol that supports `~Copyable`.

 ### Creating a MultiProducerSingleConsumerAsyncChannel

-You can create an `MultiProducerSingleConsumerAsyncChannel` instance using the `makeChannel(of: backpressureStrategy:)` method.
+You can create an `MultiProducerSingleConsumerAsyncChannel` instance using the `makeChannel(of:backpressureStrategy:)` method.
 This method returns you the channel and the source.
 The source can be used to send new values to the asynchronous channel.
 The new API specifically provides a multi-producer/single-consumer pattern.